mariodavid/cuba-component-metadata-extensions/README.md

 Furthermore it writes back the value that was entered during the Dialog into the field of the entity instance

 For more information about the options for the parameter see [MetaPropertyInputParameter.java](https://github.com/mariodavid/cuba-component-metadata-extensions/blob/master/modules/gui/src/de/diedavids/cuba/metadataextensions/MetaPropertyInputParameter.java).

+### Metadata Storage for Entities

+The metadata storage facilities for entities allow to easily reference meta classes and meta properties in an entity.
+A common use-case for that is configuration entities that store a particular information on a per-entity(-attribute) basis.

+An example is an `DefaultValueConfiguration` Entity which stores default values for entity attributes.
+Those default values should be assigned to a new instance of the entity when it is created.
+In order to store this default value, it also has to reference the particular entity attribute for which this default value is defined.

+This application component helps creating those kinds of entities by providing the following pieces:

+#### Mapped Superclasses: `EntityAwareStandardEntity` and `EntityAttributeAwareStandardEntity`

+There are two JPA entities defined as mapped superclasses that can be extended in the application entity:

+* `EntityAwareStandardEntity` - Base class for Entities that reference a specific entity
+* `EntityAttributeAwareStandardEntity` - Base class for Entities that reference a specific entity _attribute_

+The entities pre populated attributes for storing a MetaClass (attribute: `entity`) and a MetaProperty (attribute: `entityAttribute`).

+Those mapped superclasses extend CUBAs `StandardEntity`.
+In case the `StandardEntity` is not applicable in the target application (e.g. because no soft-delete is required), the corresponding interfaces `EntityAware` & `EntityAttributeAware` can be leveraged.

+#### Custom Datatypes and Converters for Metadata

+The application components provides support for defining both CUBA metadata interfaces directly as a datatype in a JPA entity:

+##### Metadata Datatypes

+* `de.diedavids.cuba.metadataextensions.datatype.MetaClassDatatype`: allows to use `com.haulmont.chile.core.model.MetaClass` directly as a datatype
+* `de.diedavids.cuba.metadataextensions.datatype.MetaPropertyDatatype`: allows to use `com.haulmont.chile.core.model.MetaProperty` directly as a datatype

+##### Metadata Converters

+* `de.diedavids.cuba.metadataextensions.converter.MetaClassConverter`: allows to convert a `com.haulmont.chile.core.model.MetaClass` to a column in the database
+* `de.diedavids.cuba.metadataextensions.converter.MetaPropertyConverter`: allows to use `com.haulmont.chile.core.model.MetaProperty` to a column in the database